 - Natural Water available for meetings and events.

 - Use low aerator faucets in guest rooms.

 - Banquets staff is serving water from pitchers and in glasses instead of plastic bottles when requested.

 - Use a private water system through four detention ponds which hold surface water to irrigate the landscape and recaptures 70% of run off to reuse for irrigation and main water supply purposes.

 - Significant water use savings are achieved with drip irrigation, high uniformity nozzles, planting materials and water use zones.

-- Trees, shrubs and other planted materials selected are native to the area and require low water volume to maintain. (planted over 800 trees on golf course)
+- Trees, shrubs and other planted materials selected are native to the area and require low water volume to maintain.

 - Utilize low flow automatic faucets.